 Undergraduate students who receive D grades in general education or elective courses may apply this coursework towards fulfilling graduation requirements as long as they meet the minimum cumulative grade point average required for graduation.
-D grades are not acceptable for major or specialization courses.
+D grades are not acceptable for major, specialization or certificate courses.
 No graduate student may apply a grade of D towards program requirements.

 An F grade is counted as a course attempted but it does not constitute a passing grade nor does it satisfy major or institutional requirements.
 Grades of F may impact financial aid or military benefits – students should contact their advisor with questions.